TD-Community/TDVersionExplorer/README.md

 - **Outline Format Options**: Choose the output format for the converted file (NORMAL, TEXT, or INDENTED TEXT).
 - **Text Encoding Options**: Specify encoding for the conversion, such as UTF8 or UTF16.
 - **Rename File Extension**: Optionally change file extensions based on TD conventions (e.g., APP vs APT).
+- **Report CDK outline errors**: Outline errors found during CDK load are saved to .err file along with the converted file
 - **Independent of TD Installation**: Conversion does not require any TD IDE or TD runtime version to be installed.
 - **Supports All Versions**: Handles conversions between all TD versions, including both ANSI and Unicode.
 Only x86.